 Managing Director – Michelle Taylor RCDP MCDI FRSA

 Michelle is the vision, passion and driving force behind Ideas4Careers.
-She is a professionally qualified and experienced career development practitioner who has worked with young people within the education sector for many years.
+She is a professionally qualified and experienced career development practitioner and CEIAG consultant who has worked with young people within the education sector for many years.
 As an external assessor, she provides consultancy and external assessment for schools and colleges undertaking the national Quality in Careers Standard under licence from Prospects and Career Mark.
 Michelle trains and supports Careers Leaders and SLT in schools and academy trusts to develop their careers provision to high standards, gaining national accreditation.

 A registered professional member of the Career Development Institute (CDI), Michelle is also an Associate of the International Centre for Guidance Studies which provides consultancy to the careers sector on career progression and employability.
 She is a Fellow of the Royal Society of Arts and advises on employment and skills having collaborated with OCR on writing employability qualifications which are now widely used.
 She brings her wealth of knowledge and much need creativity to refresh how careers and employability is taught and delivered.